-Synthesis of telechelic polyester by means of transesterification of A2 + B2 polycondensation-derived cyclic polyester with functionalized diester
+Synthesis of telechelic polyesters by means of transesterification of an A2 + B2 polycondensation-derived cyclic polyester with a functionalized diester†

-End-functionalized linear polyester (LPEs) was synthesized by means of base-catalyzed transesterification of cyclic polyester (CPEs), obtained by A2 + B2 polycondensation, with a symmetric functional diester as an exchange reagent (ExR).
-Among metal alkoxides examined, tBuOK was the most effective for transesterification of cyclic poly(dodecamethylene isophthalate) (CPEs-1) with dodecamethylene bis(4-bromobenzoate) (ExR-1) at room temperature, affording LPEs with bromophenyl ends (LPEs-1-BrPh).
+End-functionalized linear polyesters (LPEs) were synthesized by means of base-catalyzed transesterification of a cyclic polyester (CPEs), obtained by A2 + B2 polycondensation, with a symmetric functional diester as an exchange reagent (ExR).
+Among the metal alkoxides examined, tBuOK was the most effective for transesterification of cyclic poly(dodecamethylene isophthalate) (CPEs-1) with dodecamethylene bis(4-bromobenzoate) (ExR-1) at room temperature, affording LPEs with bromophenyl ends (LPEs-1-BrPh).
 However, CPEs-1 in the lower-molecular-weight region remained even after 95 h.
-Examination of the time course of the transesterification of CPEs-1 with ExR-1 and the reaction of LPEs with tBuOK revealed that the transesterification reached equilibrium between LPEs and CPEs within 1 min, and that the remaining CPEs-1 in the lower-molecular-weight region represented not starting materials, but equilibrium products.
-Accordingly, the transesterification was carried out at higher concentration to obtain LPEs-1-BrPh selectively, while the formation of CPEs was suppressed.
+Examination of the time course of the transesterification of CPEs-1 with ExR-1 and the reaction of LPEs with tBuOK revealed that the transesterification reached equilibrium between LPEs and CPEs within 1 min, and that the remaining CPEs-1 in the lower-molecular-weight region represented not the starting materials but the equilibrium products.
+Accordingly, the transesterification was carried out at a higher concentration to obtain LPEs-1-BrPh selectively, while the formation of CPEs was suppressed.